uidaholib/documents-digital-collections-template/pages/about.md

 {% include feature/image.html objectid="https://objects.lib.uidaho.edu/phs/phs1247.jpg" width="50" caption="A photograph of Potlatch, Idaho in 1908." %}

-Four years later, Potlatch Lumber Company built a new saw mill in what is now Elk River, Idaho, and around 1916, the Edward Rutledge Timber Company built one near Coeur d'Alene, Idaho.
-Clearwater Timber's mill in Lewiston began operation in 1927, and in 1931, the three separate but affiliated companies - Potlatch Lumber Company, Edward Rutledge Timber Company, and Clearwater Timber Company - merged to form Potlatch Forests, Inc., with headquarters in Lewiston.
+Four years later, Potlatch Lumber Company built a new saw mill in what is now Elk River, Idaho.
+Around 1916, the Edward Rutledge Timber Company built one near Coeur d'Alene, Idaho.
+Clearwater Timber's mill in Lewiston began operation in 1927.
+In 1931, the three separate but affiliated companies -- Potlatch Lumber Company, Edward Rutledge Timber Company, and Clearwater Timber Company -- merged to form Potlatch Forests, Inc., with headquarters in Lewiston.

 {% include feature/image.html objectid="https://objects.lib.uidaho.edu/phs/phs780.jpg" width="50" caption="A Pres-to-log machine" %}

 *Pres-to-logs*, introduced in 1930, helped Potlatch weather the Great Depression, and World War II brought increased demand for lumber.
-After the war, Potlatch diversified its product line, acquired mills throughout the United States, and continued to purchase timberland.
-In 1965, the corporate headquarters were moved to San Francisco, and in 1973, the company's name changed to Potlatch Corporation.
-In 1997, company officials relocated corporate headquarters to Spokane, Washington, and today Potlatch is a Real Estate Investment Trust with approximately 1.5 million acres of forest land in Arkansas, Idaho, Minnesota, and Wisconsin.
+After the war Potlatch diversified its product line, acquired mills throughout the United States, and continued to purchase timberland.
+In 1965 the corporate headquarters were moved to San Francisco and in 1973 the company's name changed to Potlatch Corporation.
+In 1997 company officials relocated corporate headquarters to Spokane, Washington.
+Today, Potlatch is a Real Estate Investment Trust with approximately 1.5 million acres of forest land in Arkansas, Idaho, Minnesota, and Wisconsin.

+## Related Digital Collections

+- [The Potlatch Lumber Company Photograph Collection](https://www.lib.uidaho.edu/digital/plcphotos/): A collection of over 1500 photographs from the Potlatch Lumber Company depicting working conditions, workers, logging and mill operations, and other related subject matter.
+- [The Potlatch Historical Society Collection](https://www.lib.uidaho.edu/digital/phs/): A digital collection comprised of about 3,500 photographs and documents from Potlatch and surrounding areas.